 Set the runtime system options and garbage collection parameters.
 (If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
 This variable must be a sequence of parameter specifications.
 A parameter specification is an option letter followed by an = sign, a decimal number, and an optional multiplier.
-There are eight options, six of which correspond to the fields of the control record documented in section 19.9.
+There are nine options, six of which correspond to the fields of the control record documented in section 19.9.

-- b (backtrace) Control the printing of a stack backtrace when an uncaught exception aborts the program.
-A non-zero argument turns the backtrace facility on; a zero argument turns it off. - s (minor\heap\size) Size of the minor heap. - i (major\heap\increment) Minimum size increment for the major heap. - o (space\overhead) The major GC speed setting. - O (max\overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
+- b (backtrace) Trigger the printing of a stack backtrace when an uncaught exception aborts the program.
+This option takes no argument. - p (parser trace) Turn on debugging support for ocamlyacc-generated parsers.
+When this option is on, the pushdown automaton that executes the parsers prints a trace of its actions.
+This option takes no argument. - s (minor\heap\size) Size of the minor heap. - i (major\heap\increment) Minimum size increment for the major heap. - o (space\overhead) The major GC speed setting. - O (max\overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
 This is a sum of values selected from the following: